The Trolley Leaves Calais - Lined up at the carbarn, are three

 operating employees on hand at the end.
 Soon after

-abandonment, the five Birney cars were loaded on flat
+abandonment, the five Birney cars were each loaded on a flat

 reportedly for Utica, NY.
 October 31, 1929,